-With increased urban populations, global warming, urban heat islands, flooding and pollution, cities may become unlivable or demand massive energy-use for cooling, unless we can establish large scale, healthy urban forest systems.
+With increased urban populations, global warming, urban heat islands, flooding, and pollution, cities may become unlivable or demand massive energy-use for cooling, unless we can establish large-scale, healthy urban forest systems towards a green economy.

 Cities all over the world will need urban forestry professionals who can deal with these complex, multi-disciplinary challenges, and provide livable, sustainable, and greener communities.

-If you love the urban environment and are interested in sustainability, green space planning, and nature in the city, then the Bachelor of Urban Forestry may be for you.
+If you love the urban environment and are interested in sustainability, green space planning, healthy living, and nature in the city, then the Bachelor of Urban Forestry may be for you.

-The Urban Forestry program is for students interested in areas such as urban ecology, sustainability planning, recreation, human well-being, forest sciences, and management.
+The Urban Forestry program is for students interested in areas such as urban ecology, sustainability planning, recreation, human well-being, social inclusion and justice, forest sciences, and management.
 The program will feature both local field courses in the Vancouver area, and international case studies based on UBC research and our professional networks in China, India, South America, Europe, across North America, and elsewhere.

 Core subjects will include: